sadiqshifa/RMAS/README.md

 **Fallback mode:** All calculations are deterministic JavaScript — they execute completely regardless of AI availability.
 Only the AI edge case review sections use the model; these display pre-written compliance guidance by default and require your own Anthropic API key (entered in the agent) to run live, same as Agent 1.

-**Eval suite:** An 8-case eval suite (2 per tab) checks statutory citation accuracy and rubric-based issue-spotting for the AI edge case review — see the agent's "Eval Suite" tab.
-One case is a deliberate "clean" decoy testing whether the model invents risks that aren't there.

 ---

 ### Agent 3 — Regulatory Change Monitor (cross-domain, Layer 3/second-line)